kubernetes/website/content/en/blog/_posts/2023-12-13-scheduler-queueinghint/index.md

 When an unscheduled Pod is put into the unschedulable pod pool, the scheduling queue records which plugins caused the scheduling failure of the Pod.
-In this example, scheduling queue notes that `pod-a` was rejected by PodAffinity.
+In this example, scheduling queue notes that `pod-a` was rejected by `PodAffinity`.

 `pod-a` will never be schedulable until the PodAffinity failure is resolved somehow.
-The Scheduling Queue uses the QueueingHints from plugins that rejected the Pod, which is PodAffinity in the example.
+The scheduling queue uses the queueing hints from plugins that rejected the Pod, which is `PodAffinity` in the example.

 A QueueingHint subscribes to a particular kind of cluster event and make a decision whether an incoming event could make the Pod schedulable.
 Thinking about when PodAffinity failure could be resolved, one possible scenario is that an existing Pod gets a new label which matches with `pod-a`'s PodAffinity.

-PodAffinity QueueingHint checks all Pod updates happening in the cluster, and when it catches such update, the scheduling queue moves `pod-a` to activeQ/backoffQ.
+The `PodAffinity` plugin's `QueueingHint` callback checks on all Pod updates happening in the cluster, and when it catches such update, the scheduling queue moves `pod-a` to either ActiveQ or BackoffQ.

 ![pod-a is moved by PodAffinity QueueingHint](./queueinghint2.svg)

-We actually already have a similar functionality called `preCheck` inside the scheduling queue, which filter out cluster events based on Kubernetes core scheduling constraints - for example, filtering out node related events when nodes aren't ready.
+We actually already had a similar functionality (called `preCheck`) inside the scheduling queue, which filters out cluster events based on Kubernetes core scheduling constraints - for example, filtering out node related events when nodes aren't ready.

 But, it's not ideal because this hard-coded `preCheck` refers to in-tree plugins logic,